A continuous symmetry breaking measure for finite clusters using Jensen-Shannon divergence: Numerical Results

 In this test, the lattice parameter for nickel was chosen to be $3.52$~\AA.
 The atomic displacement parameters (ADP) for each nickel atom were set to \uiso$ = 0.013$~\AA$^{2}$.
 For each nickel atom, the electron count is 28, which aligns with its atomic number, $Z$.
 Additionally, the occupancy, $o$, is set to one for each site.
 For the evaluation of SBM, both $\sbm^{KL}_{R_\alpha}[\mu]$ and $\sbm^{JS}_{R_\alpha}[\mu]$ were estimated using Monte Carlo random sampling.
 The sample sizes for these estimations were determined based on a 95\% confidence interval, with a bilateral error tolerance set at $0.025$ for the KL-SBM and $0.0025$ for the JS-SBM.

 \paragraph{SBM for symmetry-preserving cutouts} We first consider the point-symmetry-preserving cutouts in Fig.~\ref{fig;sbm_rotation} (a and c).
-By definition, both $\sbm_{R_\alpha}[\mu]=0$ when $\alpha=0$ as the object is compared with itself.
-As we rotate the angle away from zero, $\sbm_{R_\alpha}[\mu]$ increase.
-Because the object has 4-fold rotational symmetry, $C_4$, for rotations about this axis, we expect both SBM $\sbm_{R_\alpha}=\sbm_{C_4^i}=0$ when $\alpha=i\pi/2$~rad for $i=1, 2, 3$, which results in $\sbm_{R_\alpha}$ being a function with 4-fold periodicity in $\alpha$, as is seen.
+By definition, both KL-SBM and JS-SBM $\sbm_{R_\alpha}[\mu]=0$ when $\alpha=0$ as the object is compared with itself.
+As we rotate the angle away from zero, $\sbm_{R_\alpha}[\mu]$ increases.
+Because the object has a four-fold rotational symmetry, $C_4$, for rotations about this axis, we expect both SBM $\sbm_{R_\alpha}[\mu]=\sbm_{C_4^{m}}[\mu]=0$ when $\alpha=m\pi/2$~rad for $m\in\{1,2,3\}$, which results in $\sbm_{R_\alpha}$ being a function with 4-fold periodicity in $\alpha$, as is seen.
 The fact that these cutouts do not break the point-symmetry is evident in the fact that $\sbm_{R_\alpha}=0$ for every $90$ degrees of rotation, preserving the 4-fold rotational symmetry present in the underlying structure.

 The two symmetry-preserving cutouts result in similar $\sbm^{KL}_{R_\alpha}[\mu]$ trajectories for small values of $\alpha$ away from the high symmetry points.
 The curves initially increase at about the same rate.
 Both curves go through a maximum at 45$^\circ$, though the cubic cutout has a much higher maximum at this point.
 The sphere has a higher overall symmetry and this seems to result in a lower maximum of KL-SBM.